 Yes, you will need to opt in to the locked reports in order for them to be included in your Reports Archive.
 If you do not opt in to viewing these reports before your archive is generated, you will not have the ability to opt in to them at a later date, and they will not appear in your archived reports.

-Any locked Health Risks reports or locked Inherited Conditions reports will be listed under the Locked Reports title at the top of each category page.
-If you do not see any locked reports listed on these pages, then you have opted in to and unlocked all locked reports available to you; there is no further action you need to take.
+Any locked reports will be listed under the Locked Reports title at the top of each category page.
+If you do not see any locked reports listed under Health Risks (Genetic Risk Factors) and/or Inherited Conditions, then you have opted in to and unlocked all locked reports available to you; there is no further action you need to take.

 I have waived access to health results, what should I consider?